niektb/sluisbrinkie-eurorack-published/Sluisbrinkie Herford/README.md

 The current design has a few points that need to be improved, being:
 - So far I haven't found much use for the hot coupler output, so it might be worth removing it and reorganizing the frontpanel a bit for more room around the bottom pots.
 - The mounting holes for the switches are a bit big.
+- If someone knows how to simulate the LM3900 and the CA3080 in LTSpice, please let me know :) (I would like to improve pitch tracking)